csula-students/beautiful-data-project-dream/notes/data_visualization.md

 ## Architecture of the project

-In this part of lecture, we are at the end of this class.
+At this point, we are at the end of this lecture.

-Lets spend some time to talk about what we have accomplished so far:
+Lets spend some time to talk about out accomplishments so far:

-We have built a project architected like below:
+We have built a data science project that is architected below:

 ![Project architecture](imgs/project_architecture.png)

-1. We've built the *Source* to read the data from internet or downloaded file.
+1. We've built the *Source* to acquire and parse the data from internet or downloaded file
-2. We've built the *Collector* to munge and clean out the data
+2. We've built the *Collector* to munge and clean the data
-3. Also in *Collector* we send the data to our data storage (primary to ElasticSearch)
+3. Also in *Collector* we send the data to our storage (primary to ElasticSearch)
-4. Using ElasticSearch, we do our EDA (Exploratory Data Analysis)
+4. Using ElasticSearch & Kibana, we do our EDA (Exploratory Data Analysis)
-5. With Kibana, we are able to provide our initial findings
-6. Last step is to refine and polish our report in more of formal report
+5. Using formal web graphing libraries to refine and polish our report in more of formal report

+From here, we will learn to utilize some graphing libraries like D3 to refined our visualization earlier.

+A quick disclaimer: this architecture is not the only architecture to do the data science project.
+In fact, there are many ways to do the data science project.

-Just want to clarify, you can replace parts in this architecture with various different techniques.
-In this class, we picked ElasticSearch because it is the tool I think fits the best in our timeline.
+Moreover, you can replace any part in this architecture with a different technique.

+In this class, we picked ElasticSearch as the central because it is the tool I think fits the best in our timeline.

 In other word, for your future purpose.
-Please review the data science procedure and use that as a base instead of strictly following the architecture of this project.
+Please review the data science procedure and use that as a base instead of strictly following the architecture of this class project.

+Be creative on the tools you choose and pick the right tool for the right need!

 ## What is visualization?

 > A picture worths a thousand words.

-Turning numbers (data) into pictures and into stories.
+Visualization is turning numbers (data) into pictures and into stories.

-So how to define a good visualization vs bad ones?
+But how to define a good visualization vs bad ones?

-Exploratory vs explanatory.
+Data visualization can be briefly list as exploratory vs explanatory.

 ### Exploratory

 In earlier lecture, we learned how to do exploratory data analysis with Kibana by making a bunch of graphs.

 This, so to speak, exploratory visualization.
 You are playing with different types of graphs in order to figure the best visualization to represent your data.

-It's about to connect the dots in interesting ways and to look at the data in different angles in a un-bias and un-misleading way.
+Using metaphor to explain -- you are finding a perfect rounded rock among a thousand rocks.

 ### Explanatory